 Drinking milk at lunch or dinner is simply unheard of, it will kill the flavor of whatever you are eating and the relationship with the waiter.

-Acceptable drinks during a meal are wine, mineral water, beer and, only for kids, sodas.
+Acceptable drinks during a meal are red or white wine, mineral water, beer and, for the kids—sodas.

 No Cheese on Seafood